I do not have printed QSL cards!

-EQUIPMENT: My transceiver is the Icom IC-756 Pro III at 100 watts.
+EQUIPMENT: My transceiver is the Icom IC-7700 (previously an IC-756 Pro III) at 200 watts.
 Or I might be using my Kenwood TS-950SDX and SM-230 bandscope.
 I might even use the Icom IC-2KL amplifier [400 ~ 500 Watts] from time to time.
 As the next photo shows, you can see the station is tucked into a corner of a 2nd floor bedroom on a small shelf: The new IC-7700 hogs even more room!

 MODES: You will find me on CW, RTTY, and SSB (in order of preference).
 In the past I have operated Fast Scan TV (FSTV), a little Slow Scan TV, and some 144, 220, and 440 MHz FM.
 In the early 1990's the KØRC digi-node was one of three 2-meter PacketClusters linked together into a 440 MHz network when I lived in the Twin Cities.

 SOFTWARE: I use the N1MM Logger with MMTTY and 2Tone for contesting.
 I manage my log(s) using the DXLab Suite by AA6YQ.
 I upload to both LoTW (frequently) and eQSL (less frequenctly).